BitTorrent client

 Modern React UI

 Live-updated over WebSocket — no polling, no stale progress bars.
 Categories and tags with per-category save paths.
-Sequential download mode for streaming before the torrent finishes.
-First-and-last-piece priority for media players.
+Sequential download mode for media players that want to stream before the torrent finishes.

 Webhooks and REST API